cosmos/cosmos-sdk/docs/architecture/adr-050-sign-mode-textual.md

 ## Changelog

 - Dec 06, 2021: Initial Draft.
-- Feb 07, 2022: Draft read and concept-ACKed by the Ledget team.
+- Feb 07, 2022: Draft read and concept-ACKed by the Ledger team.

 ## Status

-Draft
+Draft.
+Concept ACK by the Ledger team, but details need to be polished.

 ## Abstract